Culture of the United Kingdom: National costume and dress

 As a multi-national state, the UK has no single national costume.
 However, different countries within the United Kingdom have national costumes or at least are associated with styles of dress.
 Scotland has the kilt and Tam o'shanter, and tartan clothing – its pattern consisting of criss-crossed horizontal and vertical bands in multiple colours – is a notable aspect of Gaelic culture.
 A traditional Welsh costume with Welsh hat is worn by some women during Eisteddfodau.
 In England, the topic of a national costume has been in debate, since no officially recognized clothing is anointed "national".
 However, the closest to an English national costume can be the smock or smock-frock in the Midlands and Southern England and the maud in Northern England.
-English Country Clothing is also popular among rural folk, flat caps and brogue shoes also forming part of the country clothing.
+English country clothing is also popular in rural areas, flat caps and brogue shoes also forming part of the country clothing.

 The Royal Stewart tartan.
 It is also the personal tartan of Queen Elizabeth II Tartan is used in clothing, such as skirts and scarves, and has also appeared on tins of Scottish shortbread.

 Certain military uniforms such as the Beefeater or the Queen's Guard are considered to be symbolic of Englishness.
 Morris dancers or the costumes for the traditional English May dance are sometimes cited as examples of traditional English costume, but are only worn by participants in those events.
 Designed in 1849 by the London hat-makers Thomas and William Bowler, the Bowler hat is arguably the most iconic stereotyped view of an Englishman (complete with Bowler and rolled umbrella), and was commonly associated with City of London businessmen.
 Traced back to the north of England in the 14th century, the flat cap is associated with the working classes in the UK.
 The flat cap has seen a 21st-century resurgence in popularity, possibly influenced by various British public figures wearing them, including David Beckham, Harry Styles and Guy Ritchie, with clothing sellers Marks & Spencer reporting that flat cap sales significantly increased in the 2010s.
 In 1856 William Henry Perkin discovered the first synthetic dye (Mauveine – a purple colour), which was suitable as a dye of silk and other textiles, helping to revolutionise the world of fashion.

 Burberry is most famous for creating the trench coat: they were worn by British soldiers in the trenches in World War I. Among various British youth subcultures, Dr. Martens boots (often referred to as DMs) have been the choice of footwear: in the 1960s skinheads started to wear them, and they later became popular among scooter riders, punks, and some new wave musicians.
 Male mods adopted a sophisticated look that included tailor-made suits, thin ties, button-down collar shirts, Chelsea boots and Clarks desert boots.